sugojs/sugojs.github.io/index.md

 ### Do One Thing, Do It Well

 Depelopers tend to think way to big when we are developing a module, package or project.
 We try to make packages that cover a lot of ground.
-This
+This makes it more difficult to test and mantain the package.

 ### Simplier is better